Sharad Kumar Dixit: Biography

-Sharad Kumar Dixit was born in Pandharpur, Wardha district, in the Western Indian state of Maharashtra on 13 December 1930, as one among the six children of a post master.
+Sharad Kumar Dixit was born in Pandharpur, Solapur district, in the Western Indian state of Maharashtra on 13 December 1930, as one among the six children of a post master.
 His initial choice was to study science for which he enrolled at Nizam College, Hyderabad, but discontinued the course to pursue studies in medicine at Nagpur after which he served in Indian Army for a short while.
 In 1959, Dixit moved to US and had higher training in Ophthalmology.
 However, a further change of mind saw him studying plastic surgery to secure a master's degree (MD) and worked at Fairbanks Hospital, Alaska, Mount Sinai Hospital and the New York Methodist Hospital.

 Dixit, whom Lester Silver, the plastic surgeon at the Mount Sinai Medical Center termed as an ethical and moral giant, founded The India Project in 1968 for providing plastic surgery treatment for the poor sections of the Indian society.
 Working half the year in the US and spending the rest of the year in India conducting free medical camps where he performed thousands of cosmetic corrective surgeries for cleft lip, ptosis and squint.
 Later, he formed a trust and arranged for the continuity of his programs by bequeathing his assets to the Plastic Surgery Educational Foundation of the American Society of Plastic Surgeons.

 While his tenure at the Fairbanks Hospital, Dixit met with a car accident in 1978 which rendered him paralysed and confined to a wheel chair.
 He also contracted cancer of the larynx which forced him to use a voice box, and also suffered two heart attacks.
 However, despite the disabilities, he did not stop his social service which he continued till his death.
 Dixit, under the project banner, carried on his free medical service for 42 years since 1968 collaborating with Bharatiya Jain Sangathan and is credited with over 65,000 surgeries personally performed, with a total of 266,000 surgeries under the project.
 He was also known to be quick in his surgeries, with reports crediting him with less than 30 minutes for a cleft lip surgery and lesser for squint, ptosis and dab surgeries.
 It is reported that he performed 100 to 150 surgeries in a day and the project, in 2003-04, is reported to have carried out 18,155 surgeries.

 Sharad Kumar Dixit married twice but divorced and had two daughters and a son.
 He died on 14 November 2011 at Brooklyn, USA.
 His life and times have been captured in a documentary film, Flying on One Engine, a 55 minute biopic directed by Joshua Z Weinstein, which narrates Dixit's life in a dilapidated Ocean Parkway apartment in Brooklyn and outside of it.